barakb/xap/xap-examples/hello-world/README.md

 ## Message.java

 A Plain Old Java Object (POJO) is the entity behind the updates to the data-grid.
-It constitutes of getters and setters for the 'msg' field, and a `@SpaceId` for uniqueness (similar to a Map key).
+It consists of getters and setters for the 'msg' field, and a `@SpaceId` for uniqueness (similar to a Map key).

 ### Annotations